Matúš Čonka

-Matúš Čonka (born 15 October 1990) is a Slovak footballer who plays for ViOn Zlaté Moravce, in the Fortuna Liga as a left back.
+Matúš Čonka (born 15 October 1990) is a Slovak footballer who plays for TJ Slavoj Boleráz as a left back.

 Club career

 Čonka, product of Lokomotíva Košice youth squads, made his league debut for MFK Košice against Banská Bystrica on 18 July 2009 at the age of 18.
 He scored his first goal in a 1–1 draw against Žilina on 17 July 2011.
 In January 2012, he joined Czech club Slavia Prague.

 He was transferred to Spartak Trnava in June 2014.
 He made his league debut for them on 13 July 2014 against Zlaté Moravce.

 International career

 Čonka was called up for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda (1–3 loss) and Sweden, by his former coach Ján Kozák, who coached for approximately 1 year, while Čonka played for Košice. Čonka made his debut against Sweden, playing the full length of the match, which Slovakia lost 0–6.